 Below the network information is Web Posting and Bus Scanning status information.
 Scanning & Posting must be shown as "active" for the WEL to read the 1-wire bus and post data to the central server.
-The ONLY time scanning is disabled is when you (the user) disable it in order to delete some unwanted devices.
+The ONLY time scanning is disabled is when you (the user) disable it in order to delete some unwanted devices, swap devices, or backup your settings.
 If scanning has been disabled, there will be a red warning, and a button that can be used to re-enable it.

 The snapshot above shows a typical set of status information.
-The last Web post shows a 200 OK message, and the 1-Wire status is "No Devices Found".
-Unlike the prior WEL3.x hardware, the WEL 4.0 hardware does not have any 1-wire devices onboard, so if you don't have the 1-wire bus connected then this status will show "No Devices Found", with an error status of 2.
+The last Web post shows a 200 OK message, and the 1-Wire status is "Devices Found".
+Note: Unlike the prior WEL3.x hardware, the WEL 4.0 hardware does not have any 1-wire devices onboard, so if you don't have the 1-wire bus connected then this status will show "No Devices Found". with an error status of 2.

-The Error Status field will display the current and previous error code.
-A code of 0 means that there is no error present.
+The Error Status field will display the current and previous error code (a code of 0 means that there are no errors present).
 This number is a combination of the 1-Wire and Ethernet Network errors.
 The Ethernet error is multiplied by 10 and added to the 1-Wire error.
-So in the sample image the error of 52 means a network error of 5 and a bus error of 2.
+So an error of 52 means a Network error of 5 and a Bus error of 2.
 See section 2.4 for a full list of error codes.
 The last item on the Error Status line is an indication of the maximum number of devices (or device slots) that this WEL supports.
-Prior to Software version 4.0, the WEL supported 128 of fewer devices.
+Prior to Software version 4.0, the WEL supported 128 or fewer devices.
 This has now been expanded to 150.
 This increased device capability does not mean that the WEL can now support 150 physical 1-Wire devices.
-The limit was increased to support additional expressions, which also take up a device slot.
+The limit was increased to support additional expressions, which also take up device slots.